Thomas De Witt Talmage: Brooklyn and the Central Presbyterian Church

 Once settled in Brooklyn, Talmage continued his dramatic services with even greater success than before.
 An example of one of his colorful performances was reported by a newspaper of the era:

 Attending Talmage's sermons became one of the most popular religious experiences of the era.
 In 1870, the congregation built a tabernacle solely to accommodate the large crowds who attended his church services.
 The building was built over an old church structure then being used as a Sunday School.
 The demand for his sermons helped with the raising of funds, and construction was completed in only three months.
 Although the tabernacle had been built to seat large crowds, seating was free of charge and hundreds were turned away every Sunday.

 The original tabernacle was destroyed in a fire in December 1872, then regarded as one of the worst in Brooklyn's history.
 Talmage and his congregation met at the Brooklyn Academy of Music until they built a newer and larger tabernacle in 1874.
 The building featured semicircular seating to provide an unobstructed view, accommodating 5,000 people.
 Talmage continued to preach with great success for several more years.
 When the second tabernacle was destroyed in a fire in 1889, the congregation became convinced there was "a fatality about the location."
 They built a third tabernacle at a new location at Clinton Avenue and Greene Avenue, rather than in Schermerhorn Street.
-After the third tabernacle was destroyed by a fire in 1894, a discouraged Talmage announced his decision to retire from holding a regular pastorate in favor of taking up an evangelist practice.
+After the third tabernacle was destroyed by a fire in 1894, Talmage announced his decision to retire from holding a regular pastorate in favor of taking up an evangelist practice.

 Later years

-Talmage changed his mind to accept an offer to join the First Presbyterian Church in Washington, DC.
-He was the associate pastor with Dr. Byron Sunderland for four years.
+Talmage changed his mind to accept an offer to join the First Presbyterian Church in Washington, D.C.
+He was the co-pastor with Dr. Byron Sunderland for three years and then pastor for one year.
 Although he continued to attract large crowds, they did not express the same enthusiasm as that of his Philadelphia or Brooklyn congregations.
 This may have been due to the more conservative attitudes of Washington residents.
 Increasingly interested in writing about religion, Talmage resigned on March 9, 1899.
 His writings, published in magazines and newspapers, were estimated to have reached millions of readers.

 His sermons were regularly printed in newspapers across the country.
 The performance aspect was lost in print, however.
 In addition, tastes were changing.
 Talmage's popularity began to wane after his resignation from the pastorate in 1899.